-Beginning course for persons wishing to become airplane mechanics.
-Partially fulfills the requirements stated in FAR 147.
-Includes safety, basic electricity, weight and balance, materials and processes, math and basic physics.
-Typically offered for nine weeks.
+This is a beginning course for persons wishing to become airplane mechanics.
+This course partially fulfills the requirements stated in FAR 147, which Includes safety, basic electricity, weight and balance, materials and processes, math and basic physics.
+This course is typically offered for nine weeks.